DFriend01/Arduino-Raspi-Serial-Communication/README.md

 - [pyserial](https://pyserial.readthedocs.io/en/latest/)

 # References
-1. [[The Robotics Back-End](https://roboticsbackend.com/raspberry-pi-arduino-serial-communication/)] Introduces the `pyserial` API and how to use it to communication with other devices like the Arduino.
+1. [[The Robotics Back-End](https://roboticsbackend.com/raspberry-pi-arduino-serial-communication/)] Introduces the `pyserial` API and how to use it to communicate with other devices like the Arduino.

-2. [[Raspberry Pi Physical Computing Tutorial](https://projects.raspberrypi.org/en/projects/physical-computing)] Demonstrates how to use the `gpiozero` API to use the GPIO pins on the raspberry pi to control LEDs.
+2. [[Raspberry Pi Physical Computing Tutorial](https://projects.raspberrypi.org/en/projects/physical-computing)] Demonstrates how to use the `gpiozero` API and use the GPIO pins on the raspberry pi to control LEDs.

 3. [[Raspberry Pi GPIO Pinout](https://pinout.xyz/#)] Documentation for the GPIO pins on the raspberry pi.